By Bridget Hustwaite

 In May 2019, I launched endogram, an Instagram account entirely dedicated to raising awareness, sharing information and encouraging conversation on Endometriosis in a colourful and visual manner.
 My main goal for this account is to help normalise the discussion surrounding periods and help young people identify Endometriosis symptoms they may be experiencing.
 If I knew about Endometriosis in high school, I genuinely feel that my diagnostic time could have been greatly reduced, so I want to use my voice to help speed up that process for others.
 Running this account has been a huge learning curve, particularly with recognising that Endometriosis is not exclusive to just women.
 It’s important to acknowledge that this condition can also affect non-binary and transgender people, so I hope moving forward that we can represent everyone in the fight to end Endo.

 I would be lying if I said I wasn’t scared about the future.
 I really want to have children one day and whilst I currently do not present any fertility issues, it could change.
 The Endometriosis could grow back, I may need another surgery, who knows.
 But right now I’m taking it one day at a time and exploring different methods to help maintain my health.
-I’m so excited to be joining Endometriosis Australia as an Ambassador, and continuing to raising awareness for this chronic condition.
+I’m so excited to be joining in the fight to raising awareness for this chronic condition.